Course Information

 Course Format

 The course has two in-person classes every week.
-While the lectures will be recorded, all students are highly encouraged to attend the lecture as each lecture will have ample scope for discussions and questions.
+While the lectures will be recorded, all students are highly encouraged to attend the lectures in person as each lecture will have ample scope for discussions and questions.

 Assessments